thuang/RLGC/README.md

 If you spot a bug or have a problem running the code, please open an issue.

-Please direct other correspondence to Qiuhua Huang: qiuhua DOT huang AT pnnl DOT gov
+Please direct other correspondence to Qiuhua Huang: qiuhuahuang AT mines dot edu